onyxlang/rfc/concurrency.md

 foo.push(42) # Not atomic anymore
 ```

-You can mix variable and its value atomicity (not applicable for neither primitives nor structs, as mentioned above):
+As seen above, you can mix variable and its pointee atomicity.
+Here go some examples to help to understand it better:

 ```ruby
 a = [1]